-Mobilia just came back from the Salone Del Mobile, the world’s biggest furniture fair, and we spotted the three leading interior design trends this spring: sunset colours, ethnic influences and botanical touches, and the Scandinavian trend with its pastel hues.
+Mobilia has spotted the three leading interior design trends for this summer: sunset colours, ethnic influences and botanical touches, and the Scandinavian trend with its pastel hues.

 THE TREND TOWARDS SUNSET COLOURS